PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Brown & Green Oxford Shoes is by nipunharitash from [Pixabay](https://pixabay.com/photos/oxford-shoes-leather-style-pair-3453489/)
 * Brown & Red Oxford Shoes is by tylermike525 from [Pixabay](https://pixabay.com/photos/oxford-shoes-leather-oxford-shoes-5998489)
 * Brown Oxford Shoes is by haryatimahmod from [Pixabay](https://pixabay.com/photos/men-shoes-oxford-classic-feet-1888670/)
+* Black Oxford Shoes is by Adrien from [Pexels](https://www.pexels.com/photo/person-wearing-black-leather-dress-shoes-999455/)

 #### Belts